mlinderman/MLProjects/ML Notes.md

 So, PCA can be used to speed up a learning algorithm - very common to do this, apparently.
 If you had 10k features, for example, from 100x100 images.
 That could make for a slow algorithm, no matter what technique you use.

+### Density Estimation / Anomoly detection
+This is a technique to do anomoly detection.
+As Ng, describes it, imagine you're trying to test jet engines as they come off the assembly line.
+Each engine has a number of features.
+And each feature coud have a measurement that should fall into a certain range.
+Ranges for each feature would be different obviously and they could be thought of as each being distributed within a Gaussian (bell) curve of values.
+Each gaussian is described by way of a mean (the $\mu$) and a standard deviation $\sigma$.
+Actually, the $\sigma$ can also be described as a "variance" but then it's $\sigma^2$.

+So, for anomoly detection, you have an algorithm defined by the probability of each feature falling in it's gaussian defined by a $\mu$ and a $\sigma^2$.
+That algorithm looks like this:

+$$ \prod_{j=1}^n p(x_j;\mu_j, \sigma_j^2) $$

+That's a product symbol by the way, just like summation but multiplication instead.
+This formula is density estimation.
+So, anomoly detection steps:

+1. Identify features that might take on unusually large or small values in anomolous cases.
+Or just representative features.
+2. Fit (calculate) the parameters $\mu$ and $\sigma^2$ for each feature like so:

+    $$ \mu_j = \frac{1}{m} \sum_{i=1}^m x_j^{(i)} $$
+    $$ \sigma^2_j = \frac{1}{m} \sum_{i=i}^m (x_j^{(i)} - \mu_j)^2 $$

+(Computing for each feature - can be vectorized, btw, see later, hopefully)

+3.  compute p(x) for each sample and see if probability is very low (less than some valu $\epsilon$).
+For that, you just need to multiply all the p(x) values together for each feature.
+Interestingly enough, with 2 feature samples, multiplying these together can be graphed in 3 dimensions where the height is the probability ( p(x) ).
+I'm not really convinced but Ng says that multiplication is the same as this formula (so why use it if it can be done more simply?):

+$$ \prod_{j=1}^n \frac{1}{\sqrt{2\pi}\sigma_j}\exp(-\frac{(x_j - \mu_j)^2}{2\sigma^2_j}) $$

+So how do you choose the threshold between what is ok and what is an anomoly?
+And how do you evaluate your anomoly detection algorithm?
+For the latter question, you need some labeled data for a validation and test set.
+Assuming the test set is skewed (lots more normal then anomolous samples), you'd have a bunch of those - put them all in the training set - maybe 60% - and then 20/20 split between validation and test.
+And then distribute your anomolous samples across the validation and test sets.
+Usually for anomoly detection, you have a lot more normal samples than you do anomolous.

+Then fit $\mu$ and $\sigma^2$ with the training set, as described above.
+And plug in validation samples to see if the result is > or < $\epsilon$.
+At this point, you've selected $\epsilon$ pretty arbitrarily so calculate true positivies, false positives, true negatives and false negatives so that you can then calculate precision, recall and F1 score.
+Classification accuracy is not a good metric here because if you predicted 1 every time (normal), you'd get pretty good performance because the data is skewed toward normal samples.

+Finally, to choose a good value for $\epsilon$ you can use the validation set, vary it and pick the value that maximizes F1 score or gets the best balance between precision and recall.
+Then you'd take the final model and evaluate it on the test set.

+So, since we have labeled data here, why not just treat this as a supervised learning problem - with weights applied to features in logistic regression or a neural network?

+Anomoly detection:
+- very small number of positive examples (anomolous ones) and large number of negative examples (normal ones).
+In this case, you're mostly relying on - negative examples with your skewed dataset.
+- many different types of anomolies so a supervised learning algorithm would predict mostly what it's seen in training but that wouldn't work as well on anomolies are completely different

+For supervised learning:
+- a large number of positive and negative examples
+- enough positive examples to get a sense of what all positives might look like.
+- example: Spam email detection - usually a large number of both positive and negative examples